sameerkewal/PLSQL/Sameer/intro/exceptions/exceptions.md

   - In an exception handler, you can use the RAISE statement to"reraise" the exception being handled.
 Reraising the exception passes it to the enclosing block, which can handle it further

+- You can invoke the RAISE_APPLICATION_ERROR procedure (defined in the DBMS_STANDARD package) only from a stored subprogram or method.
+Typically, you invoke this procedure to raise a user-defined exception and return its error code and error message to the invoker.

+- You must have assigned error_code to the user-defined exception with the EXCEPTION_INIT pragma.
+The error_code is an integer in the range -20000..-20999 and the message is a character string of at most 2048 bytes

+- A user-defined exception can propagate beyond its scope (that is, beyond the block that declares it), but its name does not exist beyond its scope.
+Therefore, beyond its scope, a user-defined exception can be handled only with an OTHERS exception handler.

+- An exception raised in a declaration propagates immediately to the enclosing block (or to the invoker or host environment if there is no enclosing block).
+Therefore, the exception handler must be in an enclosing or invoking block, not in the same block as the declaration.

+- If a stored subprogram exits with an unhandled exception, PL/SQL does not roll back database changes made by the subprogram.

+## Retrieving Error code and Error msg:
+- You can retrieve the error message with either:
+– The PL/SQL function SQLERRM, described in "SQLERRM Function" This function returns a maximum of 512 bytes, which is the maximum length of an Oracle Database error message (including the error code, nested messages, and message inserts such as table and column names)